nodejs/node/doc/api/worker_threads.md

 * `transferList` {Object[]}

 Sends a JavaScript value to the receiving side of this channel.
-`value` will be transferred in a way which is compatible with the [HTML structured clone algorithm][].
+`value` is transferred in a way which is compatible with the [HTML structured clone algorithm][].

 In particular, the significant differences to `JSON` are: